mrlem/kotlin-native-gnome/README.md

 * glade gradle plugin: 100% complete
 * [GIR](https://gi.readthedocs.io) parsing: 100% complete
 * generated API coverage is progressing well.
 Notable short-comings:
-  - no lambda-based signal handlers (it's the next step)
+  - no constructors (that's the next step)
-  - no constructors
   - some data-types are not handled yet (like GLists and arrays)
+  - lambda-based signal handlers don't forward any data
 * tested on Ubuntu 20.04

 ## Build